shirecoding/Fireside/rfcs/specifications.md

 - [x] `Task` should have a .delay method
 - [x] Move `tasks` into `fireside.tasks`

+- [ ] Task should only support kwargs or event so that events could easily integrate with tasks (ie. as inputs).

 ## Utils

 - [ ] Add enabled/disabled mask to ActivatableModel